lowlevl/shrekd/README.md

 You will need [docker and docker-compose installed](https://docs.docker.com/compose/install/).

-Once this is the case, you can run `shrtd` with:
+Once this is the case, you can run `shrekd` with:

 ```shell
 $ docker-compose up -d
 ```

-You can also modify the options of SHRTD with environment variable configuration by editing the environment section of the shrtd service.
+You can also modify the options of SHREKD with environment variable configuration by editing the environment section of the `shrekd` service.

 ## Contributors